 Rosalynde Lowe has been a trustee since 2003 and served as Chair of the QNI until November 2012.
 She studied to be a nurse and health visitor in Newcastle and Durham, and has worked at national, regional and local level in acute, community and mental health services and in primary care, in a variety of nursing and managerial positions.
 She was Chief Executive of Hounslow & Spelthorne Community & Mental Health NHS Trust from 1997 to 2002.

 Ros has worked internationally as an advisor to the World Health Organisation in Romania and Serbia & Montenegro, and in Russia to Age Concern England with the Moscow Red Cross.
 She has been an appointed member of the Audit Commission, and an associate fellow of the King's Fund.
-She chaired a review of the role of health visitors, Facing the Future, for the Chief Nurse & the Secretary of State in 2007, and is a Governor of Brighton University and a member of the Joint Board of Brighton & Sussex Medical School.
+She chaired a review of the role of health visitors, Facing the Future, for the Chief Nurse & the Secretary of State in 2007, and is a Governor of Brighton University.
 She was awarded a CBE in the 2011 New Year's Honours List, for services to healthcare.

 Michael Cooper has been a trustee since 2003 and served as Vice-Chair until 2013.
 After National Service in the RAF, university in the UK and post-graduate studies in the United States, he joined Shell International, working in West Africa, The Netherlands and Libya before studying for an MBA in Switzerland.
 He was with an Anglo-French shipping company for 13 years, becoming Managing Director, before moving to Burmah Castrol PLC where, as a Main Board Director, he was responsible for the Group's shipping and oil and gas exploration and production interests.